fabiscafe/game-devices-udev/README.md

 ### Others:
 1. Download the [archive](https://codeberg.org/fabiscafe/game-devices-udev/archive/main.zip).
 2. Extract the archive.
-3. Copy all the rule files to `/etc/udev/rules.d`.
+3. Copy all the rule files (you need) from src to `/etc/udev/rules.d`.
 4. Create another file: `/etc/modules-load.d/uinput.conf`.
 5. Put `uinput` into that file.
 6. Reboot.